Join us in celebrating the 5th anniversary of our wildly popular Lunch & Lecture

-Many of the great operas and classics of musical theater began as literary ideas.
+Many of musical theater’s great operas and classics began as literary ideas.
 The abstract power of music and its ability to inspire images of reality and connect with the human experience—attributes observed by the ancient Greeks—will be analyzed in this presentation.
 The ability to relate to a melody and follow its ultimate destination is similar to the development of a dramatic character.
-Explore how a novel or novella, poem, play, or a myth comes to life musically and how the libretto transforms the work to fit the operatic stage.
+Explore how a novel or novella, poem, play, or myth comes to life musically and how the libretto transforms the work to fit the operatic stage.
 Selections from the operas and musicals that will be performed include L’Orfeo, Le Mariage de Figaro, Faust, Cavalleria Rusticana, Thais, Romeo and Juliet, Les Miserables, Cats, and The Phantom of the Opera.
-Excerpts from the literary sources will accompany each musical selection.
+Excerpts from literary sources will accompany each musical selection.

-Karen Davis studied music at University of Illinois and received a masters in piano performance at the University of Maryland.
+Karen Davis studied music at the University of Illinois and received a master’s in piano performance at the University of Maryland.
 She maintained an active piano studio for 35 years.
 Karen performed at the French, Austrian and Italian embassies in Washington DC and gave concerts in Europe.
-With piano partner, Anne Roberts, she played in several dueling piano duos concerts in Southwest Florida.
+With her piano partner, Anne Roberts, she has played in several dueling piano concerts in Southwest Florida.